KittyGiraudel/site/_posts/2013-02-21-moving-to-jekyll.md

 Setting up a GitHub Pages based website couldn’t be simpler.
 It only consists of creating a repo named this way `username.github.com`.
 Easy, right?

 The best thing with GitHub Pages is that it is built on Jekyll.
 This means **you can push raw Jekyll source to your repo** and GitHub Pages will automagically compile it through Jekyll (on their side).
-This also means you only really need Jekyll the very first time to set everything up, but then—unless you plan on changing your structure everyday—you don’t really need to use Jekyll at all since GitHub does the compilation.
+This also means you only really need Jekyll the very first time to set everything up, but then — unless you plan on changing your structure everyday — you don’t really need to use Jekyll at all since GitHub does the compilation.

 _I could also push the compiled code to the repo but that would mean I need Jekyll everytime I want to update anything on the site.
 Not great, especially since I work at 4 different places._